GRAAL-Research/deepparse/docs/source/index.rst

 Retrain a Model
 ***************
-See `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.
+See `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example using Pickle and `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning_with_csv_dataset.py>`_ for a complete example using CSV.

 .. code-block:: python